owos02/Linux-Introduction/README.md

 There are often Alternatives but those are sometimes not on par with the Software that is on Windows and it would require you to learn a new Software.

-I will try to keep the list Updated and accept recommendations.
+I will try to keep the list updated and accept recommendations.

 ### Gaming